pycom/pycom-documentation/pybytes/integrations/amazon-iot.md

 # Amazon IoT

 Whenever one of your integrated devices sends a message to our broker, we republish the binary payload to the endpoint specified for its integration.
-In order to save the data received by AWS, [you must set up a rule](https://docs.aws.amazon.com/iot/latest/developerguide/iot-rules.html).
-You can also test that everything's working with the [AWS IoT MQTT client](https://docs.aws.amazon.com/iot/latest/developerguide/view-mqtt-messages.html).

-**Warning**: do not delete AWS things or groups directly from AWS user interface, otherwise the integration with Pybytes will stop working.
-Always use Pybytes interface to delete AWS things or groups.

 ## Integrate your devices